Arctic4161/Youtube_Music_Player/README.md

 <hr>

 ## Dependencies
-**Youtube Music Player** has some internal dependencies and external dependencies.
+**YouTube Music Player** has some internal dependencies and external dependencies.
 **Internal Dependency** represents *python libraries/modules* the application relies on.
 <br>